-APHIS Characteristics - Live Animals (Bree ed / Variety A11) Code Name Definition water dogs are also associated with the dog's ancestry.
+Code Name DGSP Poodle (Standard) DGPT Portuguese Water to be curly-coated dogs of central Asia, but it is also identified with France.
+Many rough-coated water dogs are also associated with the dog's ancestry.
 The earliest dog breed of this group was the Barbet, a type of curly-coated dog, which was seen in Hungary, France, and Russia.
+However, the German strain of the dog exerted maximum influence on the Poodle we ancestry.
+The earliest dog breed of this group was the Barbet, a type of curly-coated dog, which was seen in Hungary, France, and Russia.
 However, the German strain of the dog exerted maximum influence on the Poodle we know today.
 The German word poodle, meaning to splash or puddle, is the source for the Poodle's name and reflects its water abilities.
-DGSP Poodle (Standard) (Dog) The earliest ancestors of the Poodle were said to be curly-coated dogs of central Asia, but it is also identified with France.
+(Dog) The earliest ancestors of the Poodle were said to be curly-coated dogs of central Asia, but it is also identified with France.
 Many rough-coated water dogs are also associated with the dog's ancestry.
 The earliest dog breed of this group was the Barbet, a type of curly-coated dog, which was seen in Hungary, France, and Russia.
-However, the German strain of the dog exerted maximum influence on the Poodle we know today.
+However, the German strain of the dog exerted maximum influence on the Poodle we ) (Dog) The earliest ancestors of the Poodle were said to be curly-coated dogs of central Asia, but it is also identified with France.
+Many rough-coated water dogs are also associated with the dog's ancestry.
+The earliest dog breed of this group was the Barbet, a type of curly-coated dog, which was seen in Hungary, France, and Russia.
+However, the German strain of the dog exerted maximum influence on the Poodle we DGPT Portuguese Water know today.
 The German word pudel, meaning to splash or puddle, is the source for the Poodle's name and reflects its water abilities.
-DGPT Portuguese Water (Dog) The ancestors of the Portuguese Water Dog are thought to trace back to herding dogs that worked the steppes, or plains, of central Asia, near the Chinese-Russian border around 700 B.C.
-Experts believe that these herding dogs were introduced to Portugal by the Visigoths in the 5th century; although, there is another theory that its ancestors came to Portugal by way of the Berbers and Moors in the 8th century.
-The Water Dog's lineage may also be linked with the lineage with the Poodle.
-Both have traditionally been used as fishing companions, and share several physical similarities.
-DGPG Pug (Dog) Multum in Parvo, meaning "a lot in a little," is the official motto of the Pug and sums up its description.
+DGPG Pug (Dog) Similarities.Multum in Parvo, meaning "a lot in a little," is the official motto of the Pug and sums up its description.
 The Pug has had various names throughout the years, including Mopshond in Holland, Chinese or Dutch Pug in England, and Mops in Germany.
-But the word "pug" is thought to have come from the Latin pugnus, meaning fist and attributed to its clenched fist-like head, or from the 18th-century marmoset "pug" monkey, which purportedly appeared quite similar to the dog.
+But the word "pug" is thought to have come from the Latin pugnus, meaning fist and attributed to its clenched fist- like head, or from the 18th-century marmoset "pug" monkey, which purportedly appeared quite similar to the dog.
 DGPI Puli (Dog) The Magyar tribes of the eastern Urals arrived in the 9th century to occupy the central area of